Rehab & Skilled Care

 Your family can reach you at any time by calling 222-68 and the last two digits of your room number.
 You may make outgoing calls 24 hours a day.

 Please leave money, jewelry and other valuables at home.
-If you find it necessary to bring them to the Transitional Care Unit, please tell your nurse immediately so arrangements can be made for their safekeeping.
+If you find it necessary to bring them to the Rehab & Skilled Care Unit, please tell your nurse immediately so arrangements can be made for their safekeeping.
 Baptist Health La Grange will be happy to open a resident trust fund account for you for amounts over $50.
 Please contact the Rehab & Skilled Care Unit's social service designee for assistance with opening a trust fund account.

 Visiting hours are flexible to allow family and friends to be involved in your recovery.
 Visitors of any age are welcome seven days a week.
 To make our environment as safe as possible, we ask that people not visit if they have communicable diseases such as an upper respiratory infection or strep throat.